AmOGhMaLvIyA/Chatbot-Project/README.md

   4) chat file - combining all the files together to make a working chat bot model on terminal .

-  STEP BY STEP EXPLAINATION OF ALL LINES IS GIVEN IN CODE AS OF COMMENT IF U HAVE ANY QUERY PLZ COMMENT .
+  STEP BY STEP EXPLAINATION OF ALL LINES IS GIVEN IN CODE AS OF COMMENT IF U HAVE ANY QUERY PLZ COMMENT . -- Second update - 15 - 03 - 2023 --> documentation updated and train file comments (added better explaination of few lines like NN line which is using class NN from model )